al6x/profit_hunting/tail/readme.t.md

 Estimate left and right tails for stock log returns for 1d, 30d, 365d periods, from historical data.
 Normal US NYSE+NASDAQ stock only, no penny stock like AMEX or OTC.

-# Results of this experiment
+# Results

-Tail exponents extimated in this experiment by [POT GPD DEDH-HILL estimator](/tail-estimator) from Extreme Value Theory.
+Tail exponents extimated by [POT GPD DEDH-HILL](/tail-estimator) EVT estimator.

-1d: normalised returns, **right tail ν=3.6, left tail ν=3.2**, left tail with synthetic bankrupts ν=2.2.
+1d normalised returns: **right tail ν=3.6, left tail ν=3.2**, left tail with synthetic bankrupts ν=2.2.

-30d: right tail ν=4.6, left tail ν=4.0, left tail with synthetic bankrupts ν=1.2.
-Note 30d has x30
+30d normalised returns: right tail ν=4.6, left tail ν=4.0, left tail with synthetic bankrupts ν=1.2.
+Note 30d has x30 less data than 1d returns, so numbers may be underestimated.

-less data than 1d returns, so numbers may be underestimated.
+Larger periods >=60d: I think estimates for larger periods are wrong, because they have much less data, and present for comparison only.
+I think they have same tail exponents as 1d, because tail exponent is resistant to aggregation.

 I think normalised returns give the most reliable estimation.
 Estimates for raw return and returns grouped by volatility deciles are for comparison mostly.